Battle of Driniumor River: Battle

 On the night of 10/11 July, an assault force of around 10,000 Japanese attacked en masse across the Driniumor.
 In support of this effort, they moved several 70 mm and 75 mm artillery pieces forward through the jungle.
 The Japanese attack plan had envisaged three regiments—the 78th, 80th and the 237th—attacking simultaneously in a contiguous line abreast, on a front between Paup and Afua.
 Following a five-minute artillery bombardment, the attack began at 22:55 hours on 10 July.
-The initial attack was poorly coordinated, being hampered by to the terrain, which resulted in the 78th launching their assault 20 minutes before the 80th who were followed by the main elements of the 237th around 02:00 hours on 11 July.
+The initial attack was poorly coordinated, being hampered by the terrain, which resulted in the 78th launching their assault 20 minutes before the 80th who were followed by the main elements of the 237th around 02:00 hours on 11 July.
 By 03:00 hours, the assault petered out, having gained about 1300 yd.
 A secondary attack began at around 05:00 hours when follow on elements of the Japanese 237th Infantry Regiment, along with supporting medical, staff and artillery personnel crossed the Driniumor.
-This secondary movement continued until around dawn when elements of the two main Japanese assault regiments—the 78th and 80th—began the process of reconstitution on an area of high ground about 800 yd northwest of the U.S. line.
+This secondary movement continued until around dawn when elements of the two main Japanese assault regiments—the 78th and 80th—began reorganising on high ground about 800 yd northwest of the U.S. line.
 The 237th, whose commander, Colonel Nara, had become separated from his headquarters, took longer to reorganize.

 Against the combined efforts of the three assaulting Japanese regiments, Companies E and G of the U.S. 128th Infantry Regiment bore the brunt of the assault on 10–11 July.
-They were supported by organic heavy machine gun and mortar fire, as well as indirect fire from the 120th and 129th Field Artillery Battalions, positioned in support along the eastern bank of the Driniumor.
-This massed firepower inflicted heavy casualties on the assaulting Japanese troops and destroyed large amounts of equipment including machine guns and indirect fire support weapons.
+They were supported by heavy machine gun and mortar fire, as well as indirect fire from the 120th and 129th Field Artillery Battalions, positioned in support along the eastern bank of the Driniumor.
+This inflicted heavy casualties on the Japanese and destroyed large amounts of equipment including machine guns and indirect fire support weapons.
 Company G was largely able to hold its positions, anchored on the right by a supporting battalion from the 127th Infantry Regiment, but Company E's line in the center collapsed under the pressure.
 At least 30 members of the company were killed or wounded, although some of the survivors, along with supporting detachments from Company H, were able to withdraw to Company F's lines on the U.S. left flank near the coast.
 Others remained behind Japanese lines for at least three days.